makrai/notes/su-2501-audio-language-models-survey.md

-* Initially, such datasets were specifically created for Audio Question Answering (AQA) tasks, constructing diverse questions to train models on how to answer similar queries.
+* Initially, such datasets were specifically created for Audio Question Answering (AQA) tasks, constructing diverse questions to train models on how to answer similar queries
 * In recent years, AQA tasks have been increasingly utilized as a proxy task for model learning perception and reasoning about audio [146].
 They can serve as a
 * they integrate multiple audio tasks [24] and
-* can also be used to guide models in better following human instructions [8].
+* can also be used to guide models in better following human instructions [8]

 ## C. Benchmarks (ie datasets + evaluation strategy)

-* three types: task-specific, cross-task, and audio instruction benchmarks.
+* three types: task-specific, cross-task, and audio instruction benchmarks
 * Task-specific benchmarks like
   * eg SoundDescs [15], CompA [26], and ADU-Bench [150] evaluate models on
-  * tasks such as ATR and audio dialogue.
+  * tasks such as ATR and audio dialogue
 * Cross-task benchmarks
   * eg ARCH [151] and MMAU [152] test generalization
     across multiple domains and tasks
   * Other speech-related cross-task benchmarks:
     SUPERB [153], Dynamic-SUPERB [154], LeBenchmark [155], LAPE [156],
     VoiceBench [157]
   * music domain benchmarks like MusicBench [91] and MuChoMusic [158]